 - Skin-to-skin right away in the operating room

-- Father present throughout for support
+- Partner present throughout the birth

 - A doula or additional support person

-- Special drapes—Skin-to-skin pass through drapes or clear drapes to see your baby right away
+- Special drapes—Skin-to-skin pass-through drapes or clear drapes to see your baby right away

 How can I prevent needing a cesarean?